worthingtonjg/healthyagainfoundation/_includes/index.md

 Diabetes is a progressive disease that only gets worse and harder to beat if you do nothing, or if you don't do enough to stop it's progression.

-### Metformin
+#### Metformin

 The doctor suggested I start taking Metformin, 2000mg a day.

 The worst (and only) side effect I have from it is really bad gas.
-This can be embarrasing during the day, so to minimize this problem, I always take it at Dinner so most of the problem happens while I sleep.
+This can be embarrasing during the day, so to minimize this problem, I always take it at dinner so most of the problem happens while I sleep.

 If it get's really bad I sleep on the couch so my wife doesn't get grossed out.

 There are other medications out there.
 But Metformin is the most prescribed medication because it has the fewest side effects.